ckt1031/news-fusion/README.md

 - Automatically fetch news from multiple sources
 - AI generated title and summary
 - RSS feed for easy viewing, compatible with any RSS reader
-- Duplicate detection to reduce the noise thanks to vector database
+- Duplicate detection to reduce the noise by using the vector database

 ## Deployment